robin-raymond/zax.io/handle-hint.md

 ### `handle` versus `strong` pointers

-Pointers marked as `handle` operate in the same manner as [`strong` pointers](strong-weak.md) with a few key differences.
+Pointers qualified as `handle` operate in the same manner as [`strong` pointers](strong-weak.md) with a few key differences.
 Whereas `strong` pointers have a `weak` counterpart, `handle` pointers have a `hint` counterpart.
-Pointers marked as `strong` have thread safety properties related to the lifetime of the instance whereas `handle` pointers do not.
+Pointers qualified as `strong` have thread safety properties related to the lifetime of the instance whereas `handle` pointers do not.

 Due to the overhead because of thread safety guarantees for `strong` pointers, `handle` pointers are more efficient at the cost of thread safety.

 ### Allocation of `handle` pointers

-Pointers marked as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, `discard`, and `collect` pointers.
+Pointers qualified as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, `discard`, and `collect` pointers.
 The difference is that `handle` pointers can be co-owned by more than one variable.
 When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed, and deallocated (unless a `hint` pointer still exists to a combined control and allocation block).

 ````zax
 print final : ()(...) = {